HEADLINE SPONSOR

 All Things Business holds an Outstanding rating from the Awards Trust Mark Scheme, which was established with the aim of encouraging more award programmes to focus on their own ethics and transparency.
 The scheme scrutinises everything from criteria, scoring, feedback, transparency and judging.

-This means that all entries to the Northamptonshire Education Awards are scored against set criteria and marked through a bespoke software-based scoring system before finalists are selected.
-The finalists will then be considered by the independent judges to choose a winner.
+All of our entries are scored against set criteria and marked through a bespoke software-based scoring system before finalists are selected.
+The finalists will then be considered by our seasoned independent judges to choose a winner.

-Any individual or school in education in Northamptonshire can enter the awards, and nominations are also welcome from friends, family, colleagues, parents and students.
+Any individual or school in education in Northampton can enter the awards, and nominations are also welcome from friends, family, colleagues, parents and students.
+If you would like to get involved in the awards as a nominee, sponsor, or guest, please get in touch.

 Our 2024 Winners